Veronica Nicky James

 Trusting people is something I have learned from working with people of all ages, from many different backgrounds, with a wide range of problems and difficulties.
 You know what is upsetting you.
 And I trust that you will be are ok to ask for help, and feel safe enough to explore what, if anything you want to change.

 What you can expect in your first contact, first session and following sessions

 I have come to counselling and psychotherapy through working in health services, charities, universities and business.
 As I’ve worked with adults, young people and couples, I’ve noticed that first contacts with a new person or organisation can be the hardest bit.
 Some of the unspoken questions in counselling and psychotherapy are, ‘how does this work? will I like the therapist? will they like me?’
 If you contact me, I’d be happy for you to ask me those questions, and any others that are bothering you, as you work out whether I'm the right person for you.

-The first contact can vary in length from a few minutes to arrange a good time to talk or email or Skype, to a longer time - up to 30 minutes free - as you find out a bit more about me, and I find out more about you.
+The first contact can vary in length from a few minutes to arrange a good time to talk or email to a longer time - up to 30 minutes free - as you find out a bit more about me, and I find out more about you.
 If, following this contact we decide you want to formalise our connection, I will send out some forms.
 When I saw these first, I thought they were rather impersonal, so apologies for that.
 However, they do offer you a chance to reflect on what you want, and also to give you the information you need:

 - ask you for background information - some is factual, such as age, contact details, general health, and some is exploratory, such as what you think you might want out of counselling